Share Your Story With Us

 I finally said yes and was surprised that his wife had said that she would ride along with me.
 We talked more in the car while we were on the road and I started to jokingly say inside my head that I was going to fuck her.

 The station was a ghost town, not a single sole in the building.
 As we were getting the equipment I jokingly made a move and she responded.
 She started to kiss me and I was like WOW!
 What the hell am I doing?
 That thought quickly escaped me when she unzipped my pants and we went at it.
-During the deed I was telling myself that this was bad but she was hot, but I was horny, and mad at her husband.
+During the deed I was telling myself that this was bad but she was hot, I was horny, and mad at her husband.
 We finished, got the equipment, and headed back to the arena.

 For the rest of the evening I kept wondering what I had gotten myself into and if I just killed my career with one simple nut.
 Surprisingly, no one knew.
 She did not tell him and we had gotten away with it.
 I did not see or speak to her for several weeks.
 When I finally got some alone time with her we had a short conversation about what had happened.
 She assured me that she wasn't going to tell and that she did not regret it.
 That was a huge relief.
 I admit, I was worried.